-Jin-me Yoon, Souvenirs of the Self (Lake Louise), 1991, printed 1996, chromogenic print transmounted to plexiglass, 167.6 x 223.5 cm, CMCP Collection, National Gallery of Canada, Ottawa.
+Jin-me Yoon, Souvenirs of the Self (Lake Louise), 1991, printed 1996, chromogenic print laminated to plexiglass, 167.6 x 223.5 cm, CMCP Collection, National Gallery of Canada, Ottawa.

-LEFT: Jin-me Yoon, Fugitive (Unbidden) 3, 2004, chromogenic print, 96.5 x 96.5 cm, National Gallery of Canada, Ottawa.
-RIGHT: Jin-me Yoon, The dreaming collective knows no history (US Embassy to Japanese Embassy, Seoul) (video still), 2006, single-channel video, 18:08.
+LEFT: Jin-me Yoon, Fugitive (Unbidden) #3, 2004, chromogenic print, 99.5 x 99.5 cm, National Gallery of Canada, Ottawa.
+RIGHT: Jin-me Yoon, The dreaming collective knows no history (US Embassy to Japanese Embassy, Seoul) (video still), 2006, single-channel video, 18 minutes, 8 seconds.

-More recently, in the context of Yoon's later work, such as Untunnelling Vision, 2020, which explicitly engages with her positionality as a guest on Indigenous land, her lateral crawling works like The dreaming collective knows no history (US Embassy to Japanese Embassy, Seoul), 2006, are being re-read by Indigenous scholars such as Dylan Robinson as acts of resistance to colonial infrastructures and "reparative perception" by "return[ing] her body into relationship with place."32 part touring survey, Living Time from Away and Here Elsewhere Other Hauntings, curated by Anne-Marie St-Jean Aubre at the Musée d'art de Joliette in Quebec, which was shown in seven sites across Canada, including an online presentation at the Carleton University Art Gallery.
+More recently, in the context of Yoon's later work, such as Untunnelling Vision, 2020, which explicitly engages with her positionality as a guest on Indigenous land, her lateral crawling works like The dreaming collective knows no history (US Embassy to Japanese Embassy, Seoul), 2006, are being re-read by Indigenous scholars such as Dylan Robinson as acts of resistance to colonial infrastructures and "reparative perception" by "return[ing] her body into relationship with place."

 As the complexity of Yoon's work unfolded, her stature as a forerunner in her field began to be acknowledged with career honours.
 In 2017, Yoon was commissioned to make Long View for Landmarks/Repères, a program created for Canada's sesquicentennial.
 In 2018, she was inducted as a fellow of the Royal Society of Canada.
-From 2019 to 2022, she was the subject of a two-
+From 2019 to 2022, she was the subject of a twopart touring survey, Living Time from Away and Here Elsewhere Other Hauntings, curated by Anne-Marie St-Jean Aubre at the Musée d'art de Joliette in Quebec, which was shown in seven sites across Canada, including an online presentation at the Carleton University Art Gallery.

-LEFT: Jin-me Yoon, Installation view of Turning Time (Pacific Flyways), 2022, 18-channel video installation, dimensions variable, varied durations: 9:33 to 15:23, in the exhibition Jin-me Yoon: About Time at the Vancouver Art Gallery, 2022, photograph by Ian Lefebvre.
+LEFT: Jin-me Yoon, Turning Time (Pacific Flyways), 2022, 18-channel video, durations variable, installation view in the exhibition About Time at the Vancouver Art Gallery in 2022, photograph by Ian Lefebvre.
 RIGHT: Scotiabank CONTACT Photography Festival award ceremony for Jin-me Yoon, 2022.